 The island of San Christobal is famous for divers and snorkelers.
 Among other things, this is the best place to snorkel with sea lions.
 You can also swim with the wonderful marine iguanas.
 But as soon as you enter the water you will be amazed at the many fish, in every colour.

 Hiking is also possible on San Christobal.
 You will regularly encounter giant tortoises and land iguanas.
 Laguna El Junco is not actually a lagoon, but a volcanic crater lake.
 It is located in the highlands of the island.

 Bartolome Island has the most famous viewpoint of the Galapagos Islands.
 Where you look out over lava fields and two beaches, and these are not just any beaches.
 On the one hand, there are an unprecedented number of sharks and snorkeling is strongly discouraged.
 On the other side you can get into the water and see many sea turtles.

 Bartolome is a small island, but it is worth it.
 It is good for hiking.
 Where you can use various viewpoints, and you naturally encounter wild animals.

-The island Isabela takes up more then half.
+The island Isabela takes up more than half.
+But surprisingly not the most developed.
+The most famous place is the town of Puerto Villamil, where you can spend the night.
+So that you can discover the magical island of Fernandina nearby.
 This island has the highest volcano of the islands, the Cerro Azul with a height of 1,689 meters.
 It is the symbol of volcanic activity.